Overview

 Similarity Terms Values

-Click the highlighter icon next to a Similarity Term to view where similar language can be found within the agreement.
+Click the highlighter icon on the left side of the specific Similarity Term to view where similar language can be found within the agreement.

 Similarity Terms can also be added as data points within column settings.
 Click the Columns button to customize the main Agreements page for easy reference.